BioContainers/workflows/README.md

 How to contribute
 -------------------

-Please fork the following repo and edit the `workflows.csv` file and perform a PR.
+Please fork the following repo and edit the `workflows.csv` file and perform a Pull Request.

 Accepted Workflow Engines
 ----------------------------